What is It?

-Note: this tool is currently available for Google Ads accounts.
+Note: This tool is currently available for Google Ads and Microsoft Ads accounts.

-With the URL Checker tool, you can schedule URL checks and avoid the limit issues altogether, as this is completely an in-house solution and therefore not dependent on any external systems/services.
+With the URL Checker tool, you can schedule URL checks and avoid the limit issues altogether, as this is a completely in-house solution and therefore not dependent on any external systems/services.

 Getting Started